 Throw a muggle initiation party.
 Do you have friends who would love geocaching, but haven’t tried it out yet?
 Planning a New Year’s Event Cache can be the perfect way to get them started!
 Make the event both fun and educational, and invite your fellow geocachers to bring their non-geocaching friends too.
 Newbies can then get started by finding their first geocache the very next day.

 Keep things warm & cozy.
 Plan a daytime event on January 1 at a coffee shop or cafe so that geocachers can warm up (or cool down) with a tasty beverage after finding their first geocache(s) of the year.

-Step #2: Select the date and time of your event.
+Step 2: Select the date, time, and location of your event